 The Dhauli Shanti Stupa, also known as the Peace Pagoda, is one of Odisha’s most iconic Buddhist landmarks.
 Located just 7 km from Bhubaneswar, this serene hilltop monument marks the historic site where Emperor Ashoka abandoned violence after the Kalinga War and embraced the teachings of Buddhism.

-For travelers exploring Odisha’s cultural and spiritual heritage, Dhauli is a must-visit destination showcasing peace, history, and stunning hilltop views.
+For travellers exploring Odisha’s cultural and spiritual heritage, Dhauli is a must-visit destination showcasing peace, history, and stunning hilltop views.

 History and Significance of Dhauli Shanti Stupa